jeanpaul2102/tiktoklive-dinel-2025/README.md

 - Stay consistent with “subscribe to train with me” message.
 - Use pinned Live highlights.

-How to achieve an improvement:
+🚀 Improvement Roadmap

-- Phase 1: Training on TikTok Live tools (subscriptions, fan club, live events).
+Phase 1: Training on available TikTok Live tools; for instance the following:
+- Subscriptions
+- Fan club
+- Live events

-- Phase 2: Step-by-step execution:
+- Phase 2: Step-by-step execution
-    * Promote personal brand.
+- Promote personal brand.
-    * Connect fitness routines in reels and lives.
+- Connect fitness routines in reels and lives.
-    * Establish a fixed schedule.
+- Establish a fixed schedule.
-    * Clearly communicate training benefits.
+- Clearly communicate training benefits.

+Phase 3: Continuous evaluation and improvement
+- Show simple, concise metrics to the creator.
+- Foster a cycle of: create → evaluate → implement → improve → control.

-    * Expected Results
+Expected Results

-    * Better command of TikTok tools.
+- Better command of TikTok tools.
-    * Stronger audience interaction.
+- Stronger audience interaction.
-    * More consistent engagement.
+- More consistent engagement.
-    * Growth in likes and followers.
+- Growth in likes and followers.
-    * Positioning within the Latin fitness community.
+- Positioning within the Latin fitness community.